The time is now

 February 23

-Geri Saint and David Vaughan came to dinner.
+David Vaughan came to dinner.
 Geri’s main reason was to see some early stages of my painting.

 David signed his book for me, “Frederick Ashton and his Ballets.”
 David Vaughan takes ballet class three times a week.